 How can I load weather forecast data into Google Sheets?

-This article shows how to easily load weather forecast data into Google sheets.
+This article shows how to easily load weather forecast data into Google sheets to track local weather conditions.
 It will walk through the process step-by-step showing how to construct the query in Visual Crossing Weather and then use the query URL to import the weather results into Google Sheets.

 The estimated time to complete this exercise is about 5 minutes.